 o Interview with parents, students and their referring school

-o Completion of baseline diagnostic assessments around literacy, numeracy, learning style and well-being
+o Completion of baseline diagnostic assessments around literacy, numeracy and well-being

 o Specialised screening assessments and the use of Educational Psychology service where standard assessments indicate a need